1. IEEE Signal Processing Magazine

 8. Communities for students, young professionals, and women

 Click here to learn more.

-The SPS Awards Board is now accepting nominations for 2012 major SPS awards.
+The SPS Awards Board is now accepting nominations for 2013 major SPS awards.
 Each year, SPS honors outstanding individuals who have made significant contributions related to signal processing through the Society Award, the Technical Achievement Award, the Education Award, and the Meritorious Service Award.
-The Society also recognizes outstanding publications in SPS journals and magazines through the Best Paper Award, Young Author Best Paper Award, Signal Processing Magazine Best Paper Award and Best Column Award.
+The Society also recognizes outstanding publications in SPS journals and magazines through the Best Paper Award, Young Author Best Paper Award, Signal Processing Magazine Best Paper Award, Best Column Award and the new Signal Processing Letters Best Paper Award.